 Observe the effect of the scaling factor on the catenary's shape.
-The scaling factor may be though of as the ratio between the horizontal tension on the cable and the weight of the cable per unit length.
+The scaling factor may be thought of as the ratio between the horizontal tension on the cable and the weight of the cable per unit length.
 A low scaling factor will therefore result in a deeper curve.

 Calculate the catenary function with an alternate equation.
-The equation y = a cosh(x/a) can be shown to be mathematically equivalent to y = a/2 (e^(x/a) + e^(-x/a)) where e is the base of the natural logarithm and is approximately 2.71828.
+The previous equation can be shown to be mathematically equivalent to:

-Calculate the function for an elastic catenary as y = yo/(1 + et) where yo is the initial mass per unit length, e is the spring constant and t is time.
+where y0 is the initial mass per unit length, k is the spring constant and t is time.
 This equation describes a bouncing spring instead of a hanging cable.

 describes the St. Louis Arch where the measurements are in units of feet.